Daewoo Nubira: Overview

 The name Nubira (누비라) is the command form of the Korean verb Nubida (누비다), meaning to crisscross.
 Thus the name was chosen to convey the aspiration that this car would be seen crisscrossing every corner of the globe.

-The Nubira II (J150) (facelift) was released for the model year 2000.
+The Nubira II (J150) (facelift) was released for the 2000 model year.
 Over 90 improvements were made by Daewoo's Worthing Technical Centre in the United Kingdom, including an increase in passenger space and a decrease in noise, harshness and vibration (by adding a fourth engine mount and retuning the intake resonators for example).
 Offset crash performance was further improved in the second generation, as demonstrated by Australian ANCAP tests, though it fell well short of exemplary performance.
 The exterior was reworked, including the revamped front, a more angular rear and door mirrors creating a more dynamic upright and swept look of the era, a design later seen reflected by the Lexus ES350 and 2004 Mitsubishi Diamante.